El-Cortado/Minionify/README.md

 ### Requests And Responses Structure
 The requests and responses will be serialized Java object (Request/Response).

-### Retrieving Big Data
+### Retrieving Large Data
-The DB can contain references to the storage for big data.
+The DB can contain references to the storage for Large data.

 ## Components
 ### The Minions' Background Service